dennisthemenace2/hBReg/README.md

 Hierarchical Beta Regression

 I added the Beta Regression counter part.
-Its in experimental state tough.
+It utilizes Laplace approximation for the non-conjugate Beta distribution.